wcmc-its/ReCiterDB/README.md

 export AWS_SECRET_ACCESS_KEY=[secret access key] export AWS_DEFAULT_REGION=[region]
 ```
 6. Run `python3 setupReciterDB.py`.
-This will set up the database schema.
+This will set up the database schema, the stored procedures, and events, and populate some baseline data.
 This script should execute in seconds.
 7. To update ReCiterDB on a daily basis, run `python3 retrieveUpdate.sh`.
 If you have 20,000 person records, this script may take ~45 minutes to execute.